-Celebrity chef Tom Kerridge’s two Michelin-starred pub the Hand and Flowers has gone from strength to strength and remains a spectacle in the culinary world, visited by eager foodies from across the country.
+Celebrity chef Tom Kerridge’s two Michelin-starred pub the Hand & Flowers has gone from strength to strength and remains a spectacle in the culinary world, visited by eager foodies from across the country.

 The pub, Kerridge’s first, opened in 2005 and gained its first Michelin star within a year, achieving its second in 2012.
 It also currently has four AA Rosettes and headed the Top 50 Gastropubs list for many years in a row, before being retired in 2014.
 It has now come out of retirement, reappearing on the list at number 19 in 2018, before moving up to 14 in 2019 and a further two places in 2020, before being placed at number 7 this year.

-After more than a decade, the Hand and Flowers is still a proper pub with proper food.
+After more than a decade, the Hand & Flowers is still a proper pub with proper food.
 It is friendly, comfortable and relaxing.
-“We wanted it to be exactly the kind of place where we would like to enjoy our days off,” says Tom.
+“We wanted it to be exactly the kind of place where we would like to enjoy our days off,” says Kerridge.

-Although it’s Tom’s name on the door, there is an accomplished team behind the pub’s success.
-In charge of the kitchen is head chef Aaron Mulliss, a trendsetter who is against following foodie fashions or fads.
+Although it’s Kerridge’s name on the door, there is an accomplished team behind the pub’s success.
+In charge of the kitchen is head chef Jamie May, a creative and determined chef who is setting food trends.

-Making every customer feel special as they walk through the pub’s door is top of his agenda, along with giving friendly service and exceptional food and drink.
+Making every customer feel special as they walk through the pub’s door is the top agenda for the gastropub, along with giving friendly service and exceptional food and drink.

-Lourdes Dooley is the pub’s general manager, who believes the key to a great pub is a good landlord (you’ve got more than that in Tom) as well as friendly staff.
+Lourdes Dooley is the pub’s general manager of many years, who believes the key to a great pub is a good landlord (you’ve got more than that in Kerridge) as well as friendly staff.

-Last, but by no means least, is Tom’s wife Beth.
-A big supporter of Tom and the Hand and Flowers, she is an accomplished sculptor.
+Last, but by no means least, is Kerridge’s wife Beth.
+A big supporter of Kerridge and the Hand & Flowers, she is an accomplished sculptor.

-The Hand and Flowers is not Tom’s only pub; he owns and runs two others in Marlow – the Butcher’s Tap being the most recently opened.
+The Hand & Flowers is not Kerridge’s only pub; he owns and runs two others in Marlow – the Butcher’s Tap being the most recently opened.
 The Coach, formerly headed by Nick Beardshaw and also on the Top 50 Gastropubs list, achieved its first Michelin star in 2017.

-Tom’s new venture the Butcher’s Tap opened in November last 2017 and pairs a butcher’s shop with a pub.
+Kerridge’s latest pub venture – the Butcher’s Tap – opened in November 2017 and pairs a butcher’s shop with a pub.
 The new site is a joint venture between friend and butcher Andy Cook, and pub company Greene King.

-For special occasions, the Hand and Flowers also features a private dining room, The Shed, which can accommodate up to nine pre-booked guests and has three menus to choose from, ranging from £75 to £125 per person.
+For special occasions, the Hand & Flowers also features a private dining room, The Shed, which can accommodate up to nine pre-booked guests and has three menus to choose from, ranging from £95 to £150 per person.

-Guests who don’t want to journey home after visiting the Hand and Flowers can take advantage of the gastropub’s 11 bedrooms, situated in cottages nearby.
-Each guest can select which breakfast they would like to be pre-prepared and waiting for them at the Hand and Flowers.
+Guests who don’t want to journey home after visiting the Hand & Flowers can take advantage of the gastropub’s 11 bedrooms, situated in cottages nearby.
+Each guest can select which breakfast they would like to be prepared and waiting for them on their arrival.